 Hopefully now you have a better understanding of bad debt and defaults.
 Here are a few key points to remember:

 Bad debt is inevitable, so be prepared for a small percentage of loans to default.
-It’s baked into our interest rates, and if you diversify you’ve still got a great chance of making a good return.
+It’s accounted for in our interest rates, and if you diversify you’ve still got a great chance of making a good return.

-Splitting your investment across 100+ businesses, with no more than 1% lent to each one, reduces the impact of any defaulted loans.
+Splitting your investment across at least 100 businesses, with no more than 1% lent to each one, reduces the impact of any defaulted loans.